Painful Decision: Expectant Mother Chooses to Carry Baby to Full Term Despite Unfathomable Circumstances

 The excitement was palpable, and the couple was filled with hope for the future.
 During the ultrasound, healthcare professionals delivered devastating news: their unborn baby was diagnosed with anencephaly, a condition that affects approximately one in every 5,250 pregnancies.

 Anencephaly is a severe neural tube defect that occurs when the fetal brain and skull do not develop properly during gestation.
-According to the Cleveland Clinic, this condition arises when the neural tube, which forms the brain and spinal cord, fails to close completely.
+This condition arises when the neural tube, which forms the brain and spinal cord, fails to close completely.

 The result is a baby born without a significant portion of the brain and skull, leading to a grim prognosis.
 The medical community has established that babies born with anencephaly typically do not survive long after birth, often living only a few hours or days.